Published 2026-04-13 · Updated 2026-04-27

 // Response 200

-Agent commits to an action — immutable, permanent
+Agent signs a commitment to an action — permanent, auditable

 // Request (agent-signed)